 The last week has been absolutely freezing.
 We are talking record breaking temperatures across the country with dangerous wind chill and excessive snow fall.
 I was already struggling a bit trying to make it through the winter, but snow storm Jayden felt like the cherry on top of this seasonal depression.

 It has been hard to get out of bed, let alone go to the gym or the grocery store.
+Thank goodness for grocery delivery.
 I’ve also been battling sinus and tension headaches to add to the mix.
+I have a whole blog post of what has helped me with these if you also suffer!
 And lets not even talk about the effect this had had on my motivation at work.

 I desperately need a vacation with palm trees and sunshine.
 Unfortunately, that is not in the cards this winter as we save for our destination wedding in June.
 We took one last winter and I remember it being the perfect way to break up the winter season.